-A Levels and AS Levels are Level 3 qualifications that you can choose to take after your GCSEs (there are lots of other options too - check them out on the Qualification Planner).
+A Levels are Level 3 qualifications that you can choose to take after your GCSEs (there are lots of other options too - check them out on the Qualification Planner).

 You can take A Levels in schools, sixth form centres or at some Further Education Colleges.
 They are very well regarded by universities and employers.

 A Levels will give you a chance to find out about your GCSE subjects in greater depth or you can choose to study one of the subjects that many schools and colleges only offer at A Level such as Law, Economics or Psychology.
 They are good preparation if you are thinking of going onto higher education or if you are not sure of your career plans, as they can keep your options open.

 How many GCSEs will I need to start an A Level course?

 To study A Levels you will need to have done well in your GCSEs.
 Most schools and colleges will expect you to have gained A*-C grades (9-4 in new grades) in your GCSEs with a minimum of grade 4 in English Language and maths.
 Specific requirements can vary from four passes to six passes, so you should check with each institution.
 Often you will need a GCSE at grade 6 or above in a subject if you want to go on to study it at A Level.

 How long does an A level course last and how many should I take?

 A full A Level qualification is achieved after 2 years of study.
 How many you take depends on how well you have done in your GCSEs and what the school or college suggests would be best for you.
 Some students with very high GCSE grades take 4 A levels, but most students take 3 subjects.
 Different schools and colleges will offer a different range of subjects and a different combination of options so it's best to research what's on offer and what will suit you.

 AS qualifications attract UCAS points and are independent qualifications.
 Some schools and colleges will offer these as part of their offer, but not all, so you will need to do your research.